 A cataract is an eye condition where the lens of the eye gradually becomes cloudy – usually as part of the natural aging process.
-The only effective treatment is surgery.
-Cataract surgery involves removing the cloudy lens and replacing it with an artificial one.
+The only effective treatment option is surgery.
+Cataract surgery involves removing the cloudy lens and replacing it with a new, artificial lens.

 Cataracts cause vision loss.
-Your eyesight becomes increasingly dull and blurry, as if you were looking at things through a veil or fog.
-You might be more sensitive to bright lights too.
-If cataracts are left untreated, they can – but do not always – lead to blindness.
+Your eyesight becomes increasingly dull and blurry, as if you were looking at things through a veil or fog, and you become more sensitive to light and glare.
+If cataracts are left untreated, they can – but don't always – lead to blindness.
 Some people’s vision is only slightly affected, whereas others might lose their eyesight very quickly.

 Surgery involves removing the cloudy lens and replacing it with an artificial lens.
-It is one of the most common surgical procedures performed in Germany, where about 800,000 people have cataract surgery every year.
+It is one of the most common surgical procedures performed in Germany, where about 700,000 people have cataract surgery each year.

 Are there alternatives to surgery?

-Some people try to overcome their vision losses using glasses or contact lenses at first.
+Some people try to make up for their vision loss using glasses or contact lenses at first.
 This can be effective for a while if the cataracts progress slowly and vision is only slightly impaired.
 But some people’s eyesight will already be severely affected or might get worse very quickly.
 There are no effective medications for the treatment of cataracts.
 Surgery is the only treatment that can improve vision in the long term.

 When is it the right time for surgery?

-The stage of the disease usually has no influence on how well you can see with the replacement lens following surgery.
+The stage of the disease usually has no influence on how well you can see after surgery, with the replacement lens.
 But surgery is more difficult if the cataract is very advanced.
 Eye tests are also no longer as accurate.
-So it is a good idea to have regular eye tests carried out by an eye doctor (an ophthalmologist).
+So it's a good idea to have regular eye tests carried out by an eye doctor (an ophthalmologist).
 You can then talk to him or her about the right time for surgery.

 Surgery is only performed on one eye at a time.
 If both eyes are affected by cataracts, one eye is operated after the other.

-Another factor that is important for the decision is whether or not someone has other (eye) conditions that could influence the outcome of surgery.
+Another factor that's important for the decision is whether or not someone has other (eye) conditions that could influence the outcome of surgery.
 Some people also have glaucoma, age-related macular degeneration (AMD) or eye damage from diabetes.
 Then surgery often doesn’t lead to a noticeable improvement in vision.

-Although most operations do not lead to complications, problems can arise.
+Although most operations don't lead to complications, problems can arise.
 Your eye doctor should carefully inform you about the possible advantages and disadvantages of surgery before it is carried out.
-Because cataracts progress slowly and are not an emergency, there is no need to rush into any decisions about whether or when to have surgery.
+Because cataracts progress slowly and aren't an emergency, there's no need to rush into any decisions about whether or when to have surgery.

 What does the surgery involve?